derekburgess/jaws/docs/quality.md

 started manually.
 It does not run on every change:

-- The Neo4j job starts the exact declared community image with per-run ephemeral authentication, waits for connectivity, and runs the opt-in Neo4j test marker.
+- The Neo4j job starts the exact declared community image with per-run ephemeral authentication, waits for connectivity, and runs the opt-in connectivity plus fresh and starting-revision migration tests against an explicitly designated disposable database.
 - The capture-tooling job installs `tshark`, the constrained capture extra, and verifies the external executable/import boundary without starting a live capture.